dokker19/dokker19/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @dokker19
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineerin
 - 🌱 I’m currently learning about advanced algorithms, parallel computing, and software development
-- 💻 I'm a currently a TA for Data Structures at Johns Hopkins, as well as a former software engineering intern at Samsung.
+- 💻 I'm a currently a TA for Data Structures at Johns Hopkins, as well as a former software engineering intern at Samsung
 - 📫 How to reach me: dyang40@jh.edu

 <!--